It used to be that blogs looked like blogs and websites looked like websites. You could easily tell the difference between the two.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are a number of methods you can use to quickly tell if a website is powered by WordPress:
+Here are some simple ways to tell if a site is powered by WordPress:

-If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint …
+If you know how to bring up the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious telltale footprints that the site was built with WordPress …

-Let’s say that you are surfing the web and you visit a web site that you like, and you wonder if the site runs on WordPress …
+Let’s say that you are browsing online and you come across a site that you like, and you’re wondering if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-Once the source code of the page loads on your screen, you can search for words like “wp-content” either by visually scanning the code …
+In the source code, search for the words “wp-content” either by visually scanning the code …

-Note: If you cannot see “wp-content” within the source code, it does not necessarily mean that the website is not a WordPress site.
+Note: If you are unable to locate “wp-content” in the page source code, it doesn’t mean that it’s not a WordPress site.

-As the focus of this post is to try and help non-technical users, however, below you will find a number of easy ways to check if your site is built using WordPress other than searching the source code.
+As the point of this article is to try and help non “techies”, however, we have listed below a number of easy methods you can use to check if your site is built with WordPress other than searching through the source code.

-While this may seem like the logical thing to do, a number of website development agencies, for whatever reason, may build clients a website and not tell them it’s been built with WordPress.
+While this may seem like the most obvious thing to do, many website developers, for whatever reason, will build clients a website and not tell them it’s WordPress.

-If you paid a website developer or got somebody else to build your website, just ask your webmaster or whoever built your web site if the web site runs on WordPress.
+If you used the services of a website developer or got somebody else to build your website, just ask your web developer or whoever built your web site if the website has been built using WordPress.

 That was easy, huh?

-Okay … what if you can’t reach your webmaster, or what if you’ve come across a website that you really like while surfing the net late at night and you want to know if the site was built with WordPress?
+Okay … what if you can’t reach your webmaster, or what if you’ve come across a website that you really like while surfing the net late at night and need to know if the site was built with WordPress?

 Check Below The Footer

-If the site uses a WP theme where the template has not been modified, you will typically see a “Powered by WordPress” notice showing in the footer area …
+If the site uses a WP theme and the them template has not been modified, you can often see a “Powered by WordPress” message shown at the bottom of the site …

-If these simple methods haven’t helped you, here are some other ways of telling whether a website runs on WordPress or not …
+If these simple methods aren’t helpful to you, here are some other ways of telling whether a site uses WordPress or not …

-Sites That Tell You If A Website Has Been Built With WordPress
+Online Tools That Tell You If A Website Runs On WordPress

 (IsItWP.com)

-Using this tool is very simple.
-Just add the URL of the website into the URL field and click the button.
+Using this site is really simple.
+Just type in or paste in the URL of the site into the URL field and click the button.

-It will search through the URL code and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …
+It will search through the URL and tell you if the site was built using WordPress, and if so, it will even tell you the version of WordPress the site is currently using …

-If the web site has not been built with WordPress, you will see a message like the one shown below …
+If the site has not been built using WordPress, you will see a message like the one below …

 Advanced WP Theme Checker by Satori